-With respect to the tungsten, tantalum, tin or gold that the Company purchases from third parties, the Company's RCOI primarily consisted of representations from its immediate suppliers that the tungsten, tantalum, tin or gold sold to it or products that contained tungsten, tantalum, tin or gold either did not originate in Covered Countries, or came from recycled or scrap material.
+With respect to the tungsten, tantalum, tin or gold that the Company purchases from third parties, the Company's RCOI primarily consisted of representations from its first tier suppliers that the tungsten, tantalum, tin or gold sold to it or products that contained tungsten, tantalum, tin or gold either did not originate in Covered Countries, or came from recycled or scrap material.
 The Company did not receive any representations indicating that tungsten, tantalum, tin or gold purchased during the Reporting Period originated in the Covered Countries.

-Through its RCOI, the Company has been able to determine conclusively that 93% of its Conflict Materials Spend for the Reporting Period for purchased tungsten, tantalum, tin and gold included in its Covered Products did not originate in any Covered Country.
-However, the Company was unsuccessful in obtaining responses from a subset of suppliers, consisting of approximately 7% of the overall Conflict Materials Spend.
+Through its RCOI, the Company has been able to determine conclusively that 96% of its Conflict Materials Spend for the Reporting Period for purchased tungsten, tantalum, tin and gold included in its Covered Products did not originate in any Covered Country.
+However, the Company was unsuccessful in obtaining responses from a subset of suppliers, consisting of approximately 4% of the overall Conflict Materials Spend.
 The Company's RCOI included following up with these non-responsive suppliers multiple times.
 However, despite the Company's good faith efforts, these additional inquires failed to yield a response from the non-responsive suppliers.
-This small portion of the Conflict Materials Spend for the Reporting Period relates almost exclusively to previously-manufactured electronic products that the Company buys from third parties.
 Although the Company has no reason to believe that its necessary Conflict Minerals may have originated in the Covered Countries, the Company was unable to definitively determine the origin of the Conflict Minerals, based on the lack of responses noted above.
 Therefore, the Company exercised due diligence on the source and chain of custody of the tungsten, tantalum, tin or gold used for its products manufactured, or contracted to manufacture, during the Reporting Period.

-The Company describes these due diligence efforts in detail in the Conflicts Minerals Report that is filed as Exhibit 1.02 to this Form SD.
+The Company describes these due diligence efforts in detail in the Conflicts Minerals Report that is filed as Exhibit 1.01 to this Form SD.
 The Company was unable to clarify, after conducting the RCOI and subsequently exercising the required due diligence, the country of origin for the tungsten, tantalum, tin or gold included in the Covered Products.